obsidian-level-maker/Obsidian/README.txt

 This package is just a SNAPSHOT or "Work In Progress" of current Oblige development.
 This it NOT a proper release and is only intended for testing or for curiosity.
-The levels are quite poor, some are not even completable, and there are many other problems.
-So don't take it seriously, I haven't :-)
+The levels are quite poor, and some games which can be selected may not work.

 INTRODUCTION